shopwareLabs/sw-cli-tools/README.md

     --small: Show 3 columns of plugins in a short form --branch branch to checkout out
     names1…nameN - names of plugins to zip

+### sw plugin:zip:dir
+Will zip the given plugin directory.
+DIRECTORY must point to the directory where the plugin bootstrap can be found.

 ### sw install:vcs
 Checkout the latest shopware version from vcs (for development)